How to Make Money Buying and Selling Websites

 Make an Offer

-Once it’s finally time to make an offer on a website, you’ll want to combine everything you’ve learnt in this article with the selling price set for your chosen site.
+Once it’s finally time to make an offer on a website, you’ll want to combine everything you’ve learned in this article with the selling price set for your chosen site.

 If the seller has set a price, it’s always a good idea to make an initial offer that hits around 70%-80% of this.
-You don’t want to go in too low and cause offense but similarly, you want to give yourself some wiggle room for bartering a price.
+As we mentioned, you don’t want to go in too low and cause offense but similarly, you want to give yourself some wiggle room for bartering a price.

-If there is no price set or you’re approaching the owner of a website directly then use the tips we’ve laid out to estimate a value for the website.
+If there’s no price set or you’re approaching the owner of a website directly then use the tips we’ve laid out to estimate a value for the website.
 You should go in slightly under this valuation for your initial offer.

 Improve the Website

 Improving the website you’ve purchased is essential if you want to make a profit.
-After all, if you don’t make any changes to it, how can you expect it to sell for more than the price you paid for it?
+After all, if you don’t make any changes to it, how can you expect the website to sell for more than the price you paid?

 You want to boost the monthly profit potential of your website as much as possible, as well as taking steps to improve the user experience and optimize performance.

-The following things are all digital marketing tactics that you can apply to your website to improve its performance before you sell it on:
+The following tips are all digital marketing tactics that you can apply to your website to improve its performance before you sell it on:

-• Optimize the website for SEO.
-If your website ranks for key terms it will be worth more to a prospective buyer.
+• Optimize the website for SEO – if your website ranks for key terms it’ll be worth more to a prospective buyer

-• Boost the monthly income of your website through advert space and affiliate link programs.
+• Boost the monthly income of your website through ad space and affiliate link programs

 Sell the Website